uno-labs-solana-hackathon/loyalty-vm-contract/README.md

 ## Accounts

-- __Program__ -- Loyalty program of The Colophony on Solana's blockchain.
+- __Program__ -- A loyalty program on-chain of the Colophony on Solana's blockchain.
 It is owner of accounts of `clients`.
 - __Retail network__
-	- _Payer_ -- An account which pay a fee running an on-chain `program`.
-This account's public key hardcoded in `program`.
+	- _Payer_ -- An account which pay a fee for the `program` that executes on clockchain.
+This account's public key is embedded in the `program`.
-	- _Blocker_ -- A special account which can blocking an account of `client`.
-This account's public key hardcoded in `program`.
+	- _Blocker_ -- A special account which can block an account of `client`.
+The `blocker's` account public key is embedded in the `program` too.
-	- _Client_ -- An account produced by loyalty program of the Colophony.
-May be produced by an account of `Payer` of a Retail network only.
+	- _Client_ -- An account produced by the loyalty program of the Colophony.
+It may be produced only by the account of the `Payer` of the Retail network.
-- __Client payer__ -- A Solana's account for pay a fee transaction between two `clients`.
+- __Client payer__ -- A Solana's builtin System program account to pay a fee transaction between two `clients`.

 ## Commands